agoda-com/samsahai/README.md

 6. **Cleaning after:** cleaning the staging namespace after deploying components.
 7. **Finished:** the verification process has been finished.

+##### Notes:
+> - In case you want to verify components more than one at the same queue, you can do that by adding the components into `spec.bundles` field.
+> Please see the example in [config.yaml](https://www.github.com/agoda-com/samsahai/tree/master/examples/starter/crds/config.yaml).
+> - In case you want to prioritize your components in queue to always be at the top of the queue, you can do that by adding the component or bundle into `spec.priorityQueues` field.
+> Please see the example in [config.yaml](https://www.github.com/agoda-com/samsahai/tree/master/examples/starter/crds/config.yaml).
+> - In case you do not want to verify a component in staging flow which also want to mark all upcoming latest component version as stable, you can skip verifying process by defining the `spec.staging.deployment.engine` to be `mock`.
+> Please see the example in [config.yaml](https://www.github.com/agoda-com/samsahai/tree/master/examples/starter/crds/config.yaml).

 ### Active Promotion Workflow
 ![](docs/images/flow-active.png)